hansonrobotics/robo_blender/README.md

 ## Inputs
 Mainly one input class is currently used:
+  * NRegionsOfInterest - Listens to the specified *eventtopic* for eva_behavior/tracking_event messages, which inform about new and removed sensor_msgs/RegionOfInterest topics of the format specified in *sourcetopic*.
+Converts them to 3D space in blender and updates their position.
   * RegionOfInterest - Listens to specified topic for sensor_msgs/RegionOfInterest message.
 Converts it to 3D space in blender and updates the blender object position in the blender.